0xkinley/turbin3/capstone/README.md

 ## Future Enhancements

-- Dispute resolution mechanism
+- On-ramp and off-ramp facilities
 - Enhanced search and filtering capabilities
 - Bidding system for projects
-- Mobile application
+- Chatting system
-- Integration with traditional freelance platforms
+- Using arweave to upload project files

 ## Contributors